bitbrain/beehave/README.md

 # 📚 Getting started

 Behavior trees are a modular way to build AI logic for your game.
-For simple AI, behaviour trees are definitely overkill, however, for more complex AI interactions, behaviour trees can help you to better manage changes and re-use logic across all NPCs.
+For simple AI, behavior trees are definitely overkill, however, for more complex AI interactions, behavior trees can help you to better manage changes and re-use logic across all NPCs.

 ![example](assets/example.png)